Radio Codeplug Repository

 There are a number of software programs that are used to program all of these radios.
 Each codeplug title starts with the name of the program that is used to download that plug.
 Listed below are these programs, with links to that software.

 Here is the most recent Tytera v1.37 software that can be used to program the MD-390 and MD-380 radios.
 These radios can be either VHF, or UHF, (remember that Oklahoma DMR is all UHF), and will receive either analog, or DMR signals.

-Leixen has some specific software to program their VV 898 radios, and it's available to create and download their radios.
+Leixen has some specific software to program their VV 898 radios, and it's available to create and download configurations to their radios.

 DL5MCC has a piece of software called CPSProgrammer that allows a person to edit codeplugs for DMR radios.
 This software is supposed to currently work with Connect Systems, Hytera and Tytera radios.
 This is a pretty technical piece of software, and requires some effort to set up, but it may help you set up for multiple radio types.

 This code plug is for the UHF radio, updated 04/09/2017, is to be used with the Tytera software.
 This version adds the Talkaround (Simplex) option for all channels, except Parrot.
 If you have trouble downloading this file, simply right click on the link, and select "Save Target As" to save it to you a place you can locate on your computer.
 It contains the DMR repeaters in the Oklahoma area, as of the Brandmeister conversion.
 Make sure you put your own callsign, and DMR ID into the codeplug before you download it to the radio.
 Use this codeplug as a 'good start' for getting your radio up and running quickly, then take a look at the layout and customize as you see fit.
 If you see a version error message when you load this codeplug, you'll need to update your TYT software to at least 1.37 (see above if you need a newer version).
 This codeplug was painstakingly updated by Ed Hatch AG5DV.